 From here, you could hop on a fjord cruise, or aboard the famous Flåm Railway, known as one of the most beautiful railway journeys in the world!

-You could admire it from a boat tour along the fjords, or, if you’re feeling adventurous, you could hike up to the peak.
-It takes approximately 4 to 5 hours to make this 8km (5 miles) round trip.
+You could admire it from a boat tour along the fjords, or, if you’re feeling adventurous, you could hike up Pulpit Rock.
+It takes approximately 4 to 5 hours to make this 8-kilometre (5-mile) round trip.

-At the top, enjoy the views over the Lysefjord from the 604-metre high cliff!
+At the top, enjoy the views over the Lysefjord from the 604-metre (nearly 2,000-feet) high cliff!

 Prepare to be amazed by Norway’s longest and deepest fjord, Sognefjord.
-Also known as the ‘King of the Fjords’, it is breathtaking with its towering mountain peaks and tranquil waters.
+Also known as the "King of the Fjords", it's a breathtaking site with towering mountain peaks and tranquil waters.

-If you take part in the legendary Norway in a Nutshell© tour, you will pass through Aurlandsfjord, an arm of the Sognefjord, allowing you to really take in its vastness.
+If you take part in the legendary Norway in a Nutshell© tour, you will pass through Aurlandsfjord, an arm of the Sognefjord.
+This will allow you to really take in its vastness.
 Sognefjord itself also extends inland to Jotunheimen and Jostedalsbreen national parks.

-Escape to an area of renowned natural beauty!
-The UNESCO World Heritage-protected Geirangerfjord and Nærøyfjord are often referred to as the ‘world’s most stunning fjords’ and we know you won’t be disappointed by them!
+Escape to an area of renowned natural beauty.
+The UNESCO World Heritage-protected Geirangerfjord and Nærøyfjord are often referred to as the "world’s most stunning fjords" and you're in for a treat.

-Make sure to spend a day cruising along their peaceful waters, looking up at the steep mountainsides, trying to spot some wildlife, and enjoying the views of the powerful waterfalls, such as the iconic Seven Sisters and Bridal Veil.
+Spend a day cruising along their peaceful waters, looking up at the steep mountainsides, and spotting wildlife.
+You could also admire views of powerful waterfalls, such as the Seven Sisters and Bridal Veil.